Academy@Worden: House system

 The original house system, used the names of local rivers: Shaw, Lostock, Bannister and Atherton.
-After many years of no house system, 2005 saw the house system relaunched.
-The students and staff are divided into four houses Dragon (red), Griffin (blue), Phoenix (yellow) and Unicorn (green).
-Five trophies are presented each year: House Point Cup, Competition Shield, Attendance Shield, Sports Day Cup.
-Each winner of one of the previous four trophies is awarded four points, second place gets three points etc. The house with the most points is awarded the Championship Cup.
-In 2018, their houses were changed to Windsor (red), Kensington (yellow), Clarence (green) and Balmoral (blue).
+After many years of no house system, a 2005 relaunch created four houses of Dragon (red), Griffin (blue), Phoenix (yellow) and Unicorn (green).
+In 2018, the houses changed to Windsor (red), Kensington (yellow), Clarence (green) and Balmoral (blue).

 National competitions

 In 2004, together with the Wellcome Trust, the BBC launched a national photographic competition inviting entries on the theme of 'How is Science changing us?'
 The competition focused specifically on developments in bio-medical technology and was open to both individuals and group entries from schools.
 The team's entry was awarded RUNNERS UP prize in the schools section, winning £1000 of photographic equipment for the school and £50 worth of equipment for each pupil involved.
 They were invited to the Royal Albert Hall, London, to collect their prize.
 All photos will be part of a national exhibition that will tour six venues around the country.